AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Methodology

 Throughout the training process, standard Binary Cross-Entropy (BCE) loss serves as the primary classification objective $\mathcal{L}_{cls}$.
 The global optimization objective of AULLM++ is formulated as:

-It is imperative to note that CCR acts solely as a regularization constraint during training.
-During inference, the counterfactual module is completely removed, ensuring that AULLM++ achieves exceptional cross-domain robustness without introducing any additional computational overhead.
+Importantly, CCR acts solely as a regularization constraint during training.
+During inference, the counterfactual module is removed, ensuring that AULLM++ improves cross-domain robustness without introducing additional inference overhead from CCR.